Rubbish & Recycling

 If you would like to apply for funding for a waste minimisation initiative, please complete the application form below.
 For further information on the Waste Minimisation Fund, please contact Stuart Hylton on 06 349 0001 or email email@example.com

-The fine for depositing litter in a public place or on private land without the occupier’s consent within Whanganui City’s boundaries is $100.00.
-The Council is currently considering a proposal to raise the littering fine to $400.00.
+The fine for depositing litter in a public place or on private land without the occupier’s consent within Whanganui City’s boundaries is $400.00.
+It was previously $100.00.

 The Litter Team